Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Methods

 The study design, hypotheses, and analysis plan were preregistered on AsPredicted (registration \#234846).
 The study design and hypotheses remained identical to those specified in the preregistration.
 Regarding sample size, the preregistration stated that it would be determined by an a priori power analysis based on pilot effect sizes.
 However, pilot data revealed effect sizes close to zero.
 Because standard power analyses for near-zero effects yield unrealistically large sample requirements, we could not proceed with the pre-specified power calculation.
 Instead, we targeted a sample size sufficient to detect substantively meaningful deviations in cooperation.
 The final sample of 236 complete group interactions yields approximately 40 independent observations per cell for the main strategy comparisons.
 Post-hoc sensitivity analysis confirms that this yields high precision for our primary investigation: the 90\% confidence interval for the label effect allows us to rule out label effects larger than approximately 4 tokens.
 While the design is less powered to detect subtle interaction effects among bot strategies, the confidence intervals are sufficiently narrow to exclude large, disruptive behavioural shifts.
+In addition, the equivalence test reported in Section 3.2 was not preregistered: we specified the smallest effect size of interest as ±5 tokens (5\% of the endowment, corresponding to approximately 0.24 standard deviations of participants' mean contributions) and conducted two one-sided tests (TOST) against these bounds.
 All deviations from the preregistration are fully reported here, and the complete preregistration document is available at [https://aspredicted.org/wd7j-jyg5.pdf].